 3. Law Student Members.
 Any law student currently enrolled in law school shall be eligible to be a Law Student Member of DHHBA.
 Law Student Members shall be entitled to vote in elections for the Board of Directors and on any matters presented by the Board of Directors to the Membership for a vote, and otherwise participate in DHHBA affairs.
 However, Law Student Members shall not hold office in DHHBA.

 Section 3.
 Applications for Membership.

 Applications for DHHBA membership shall be in such form and manner as set forth by the Board of Directors.
 Each Member shall provide the information requested in the membership application.
 Each Member shall advise the Recorder promptly of any change in the Member’s information.

 Membership information shall be maintained in a confidential database, which shall be kept confidential, shall not be shared with anyone other than DHHBA board members and committee members, and shall be amended from time to time to reflect changes in membership information.

 Section 5.
 Dues.

-DHHBA dues shall be set at an amount determined and approved by the Board of Directors.
-Dues shall be payable on the first day of every fiscal year as set by the Board of Directors.
+DHHBA dues shall be set at an amount and frequency determined and approved by the Board of Directors.
 The Board of Directors may set additional policies and procedures for payment of dues, to include but not be limited to, deadlines, the determination of good standing, proration of dues, and other related matters.

 Section 6.
 Good Standing.

-A Member shall be deemed to be in good standing if DHHBA has received that Member’s annual dues for the fiscal year in question.
+A Member shall be deemed to be in good standing if DHHBA has received that Member’s dues.

 Section 7.
 Termination of Membership.